-On the 6th of November, 67 activists stood in court.
-A few months ago, they occupied a farm to draw attention to the situation behind the closed doors of the animal agriculture industry.
-While the activists indeed disobeyed the law, none of them did so out of self-interest.
+On the 6th of November 2019, 67 activists stood in court.
+They had occupied a farm to draw attention to the dire situation taking place behind the closed doors of Dutch animal farms.
+While the activists indeed disobeyed the law by entering and filming inside the farms, none of them did so out of self-interest.
 They were there to show an even greater injustice happening in current society: the systematic and cruel exploitation of innocent sentient beings.

 Many activists were arrested that day.
 They were told they have the right to remain silent.
 But they already had made their choice.
 To speak for those who are not heard.